irmen/prog8/docs/source/programming.rst

 Loops
 -----

 The *for*-loop is used to iterate over a range of values.
-Iteration steps by 1, but you can set it to something else as well.
+Iteration is done in steps of 1, but you can change this.
 The *while*-loop is used to repeat a piece of code while a certain condition is still true.
 The *repeat--until* loop is used to repeat a piece of code until a certain condition is true.

-You can also create loops by using the ``goto`` statement, but this should be avoided.
+You can also create loops by using the ``goto`` statement, but this should usually be avoided.

 Conditional Execution